Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

 In a recent memoir \cite{2008arXiv0812.0183}, Polyakov writes that he first became convinced of the connection between the discrete models and Liouville quantum gravity in the 1980's after jointly deriving, with Knizhnik and Zamolodchikov, the so-called {\em KPZ formula} for certain Liouville quantum gravity scaling dimensions and comparing them with known combinatorial results for the discrete models \cite{MR947880}.
 With Duplantier, the present author recently formulated and proved the KPZ formula in a mathematical way \cite{2008arXiv0808.1560D, MR2501276} (see also \cite{MR2506765, 2008arXiv0807.1036R}).
 This paper is in some sense a sequel to \cite{2008arXiv0808.1560D}, and we refer the reader there for references and history.

-We will find it instructive to develop Liouville quantum gravity along with a closely related construction called the {\em AC geometry}.
-Both Liouville quantum gravity and the AC geometry are based on a simple object called the Gaussian free field.
+We will find it instructive to develop Liouville quantum gravity along with a closely related construction called the {\em AC geometry} or {\em imaginary geometry}.
+Both Liouville quantum gravity and the imaginary geometry are based on a simple object called the Gaussian free field.